 - Listening to someone talk even though what they are saying is boring you to death?

-- Failing to do something but deciding to try again?
+- Failing to do something but decided to try again?

 - Remembering a large amount of information without noting it down?